 Architects and engineers have defined a set of professional restrictions on themselves.
 They also accepted limits demanded by investors (public and private).
 As the classic phrasing in the contract documents describes, A&E work shall be limited work.
 A&E provides two services design and construction documents, or more directly, build design expertise reputations to “get the job” and “documents” that get a project built.

-After these two tasks, A&E is without power and trapped in binding contracts of its own making.
+After these two tasks (get job and sign documents), A&E is without power and trapped in binding contracts of its own making.
 It can observe well-paid union workers in conflict with the non-union worker through strategic “divide-and-conquer” tactics in the accomplishment of profit.
 Profit, of course, is essential.
 It is only the term and structure for defining returns and accruals that are in question — the result involves the intervention with the use of public funds for supply-side subsidies and demand-side incentives of public policy.

 Change in response to unmet human need is injected into the city-building process to lower the cost of money or support efforts to produce better and safer environments through a variety of zoning and construction regulations.
 The result is a maze of contractual requirements.
 Finally, A&E remains relevant in its examination of a long list of issues and concerns related to the use of building materials and construction practices to maintain public welfare and prevent litigation on a project-by-project basis.
 The knowledge drawn from the application of technology in planning, architecture and engineering in city-building has the power to prove that humanity is not an infestation, but an instrument capable of understanding the full complexity of all the conditions in which a building is made, not as an object in space, but as an addition in a community where much more needs to be done and with whom new partners are needed in a very different type of contract.